Ataxiophobia is surprisingly common and debilitating.

-And its the same with muscular in-coordination fear.
+And its the same with muscular in-coordination phobia.
 Sometimes just a passing thought of in-coordination can set off a panic attack.

 Most folks with phobias, including ataxiophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.